Interested in camping with your friends but need help planning your first trip?

 One of the best parts about camping in a group is that you can divvy up the packing list.

-When camping on your own, you’re solely responsible for packing everything from your 2-person tent to your stove and air mattress.
-But, if you’re camping with friends, everyone can take responsibility for certain aspects of the packing list.
+If you’re camping with friends, everyone can take responsibility for certain aspects of the packing list.

 Read More : How to Pack Light for Your Next Camping Trip